jenca-adam/awiki/pages/jencova2022assemblages/page.md

 ## Reference

-Anna Jenčová,Assemblages and steering in general probabilistic theories,, Feb 2022,
+Anna Jenčová,i Assemblages and steering in general probabilistic theories, Journal of Physics A: Mathematical and Theoretical, 55, 434001

 ## Abstract
   We study steering in the framework of general probabilistic theories.
 We show